 We can thank the printing press for that.
-In the late 1890s, sheet music began to be published on a mass scale, allowing skilled pianists in parlors and on stage to play the songs.
-Recording ragtime on wax cylinders began in 1895, with Ernest Hogan’s La Pas Ma La (1895) and Ben R. Harney’s You’ve been a Good Old Wagon, 1895.
+In the late 1890s, sheet music began to be published on a mass scale, allowing skilled pianists in home parlor and on stage to play the rags.
+Recording ragtime on wax cylinders began in 1895, with Ernest Hogan’s La Pas Ma La (1895) and Ben R. Harney’s You’ve been a Good Old Wagon (1895).

 Here’s La Pas Ma La…